in

 • Prune gardenia only to remove straggly branches or trim spent blooms.

-Growing Gardenia as a Houseplant
+Growing Gardenia as a houseplant

 • Gardenia jasminoides, Cape jasmine, is an evergreen that frow 12 to 36 inches (30-91cm) indoors.